Frequently Asked Questions

 Yes.
 If a member of the employee’s “immediate family” dies, the employee may take three to seven days off work to attend a family member's funeral or memorial.
 The length of time depends on where the service takes place.
 Employees do not have to be paid for the time they miss work.

-Reference: Section 31 of the Employment Standards Act.
+Reference: Section 31 of the Employment Standards Act

 What is the definition of family member?

-- a spouse of the employee,
+- the spouse or common-law partner of the individual;

 Can an employer terminate an employee because the employee is pregnant, on pregnancy or parental leave, compassionate leave, bereavement leave, sick leave or court leave?